-- Impairment of the Marine Economy The Lummi Nation is in extreme economic distress due to fundamental changes in the world salmon market, unprecedented low salmon prices and chronic low returns of salmon due to the lack of appropriate and effective actions to carry out the trust and fiduciary responsibilities of Federal government to the Lummi Nation and other tribal governments (i.e. ESA, US/Canada treaty and long term neglect of resources essential to the Tribes to maintain our Schelangen. - Changes in the world salmon market are due to factors beyond the Lummi Nation's control, including the rapid growth in production of farmed salmon in foreign nations such as Chile, Norway, and increasing farm fish production in Canada and Washington State, displacing traditional markets for Lummi fishers and fishers in Washington, Oregon and California.
-Currently, farmed salmon holds the majority of the total market share.
-Since the COVID19 pandemic, changing consumer inclination from conventional brick-and-mortar distribution channels towards online retail planforms for the purchase of salmon and salmon-based products. - U.S. Senator Cantwell, U.S. Senator Murray and 10 State Representatives urge the U.S. Department of Commerce to declare federal economic fishery disasters for salmon fisheries in Washington State under Section 312 of the Magnusson/Stevens Fishery Conservation and Management Act (16 U.S.C.
-1861a) and Section 308 of the Interjurisdictional Fisheries Act (16 U.S.C.
-4101 et seq).
-Salmon fisheries are essential for the economy, culture, way of life of many coastal and Tribal communities in Washington state.
-The Lummi Nation fishing community lost approximately \$9.1 million in commercial fishing revenue from sockeye, pink, coho, and chum fisheries.
-Coastal and Puget Sound non-treaty fisheries have also experienced significant losses at a decrease of 46 percent and 77 percent respectively. - Since the Lummi Nation Salmon Crisis began in 1999, the price paid for premium sockeye is 80% less and gross earnings from commercial fishing salmon harvest, in local waters, have fallen by 83%.
-The Lummi Nation is an economically distressed community that lacks economic alternatives to provide job opportunities for its membership which has endured a 40% drop in available jobs (At its zenith Lummi Nation fishing industry employed approximately 2,000 members of the Lummi Nation). - The Lummi Nation government suffers from a severe reduction in marine tax revenues (approximately 50%), which pay for essential community services for all members of the Lummi Nation. - The European Green Crab poses a threat to Washington's native shellfish, which are important for recreational and commercial harvest as well as to the shellfish industry and native estuary ecosystems.
-The invasive crabs were first discovered on Lummi Reservation tidelands in the Fall 2019.
-They arrived in the Lummi Seapond near the fish and shellfish hatcheries, and the Lummi Natural Resource biologists have been trapping and removing live crabs, the only way to slow down the growth of the invasive population.
+- Impairment of the Marine Economy The Lummi Nation is in extreme economic distress due to fundamental changes in the world salmon market, unprecedented low salmon prices and chronic low returns of salmon due to the lack of appropriate and effective actions to carry out the trust and fiduciary responsibilities of Federal government to the Lummi Nation and other tribal governments (i.e. ESA, US/Canada treaty and long term neglect of resources essential to the Tribes to maintain our Schelangen. - Changes in the world salmon market are due to factors beyond the Lummi Nation's control, including the rapid growth in production of farmed salmon in foreign nations such as Chile, Norway, and increasing farm fish production in Canada and Washington State, displacing traditional markets for Lummi fishers and fishers in Washington, Oregon and California. - In 2002, the U.S. Department of Commerce issued a Fisheries Economic Disaster Declaration for the Lummi Nation fisheries under the authority of the Magnusson/Stevens Act and this economic fisheries disaster is continuing well into the foreseeable future. - Since the Lummi Nation Salmon Crisis began in 1999, the price paid for premium sockeye is 80% less and gross earnings from commercial fishing salmon harvest, in local waters, have fallen by 83%.
+The Lummi Nation is an economically distressed community that lacks economic alternatives to provide job opportunities for its membership which has endured a 40% drop in available jobs (At its zenith Lummi Nation fishing industry employed approximately 2,000 members of the Lummi Nation). - The Lummi Nation government suffers from a severe reduction in marine tax revenues (approximately 50%), which pay for essential community services for all members of the Lummi Nation.